zikunz/tp/docs/UserGuide.md

 > 📄 item field `p` or `s` must be lower-case. <br>
 > 📄 item price must be a number ranging from 0 to 1,000,000,000 (inclusive). <br>
 > 📄 item stock has to be an integer ranging from 0 to 1,000,000,000 (inclusive). <br>
+> 📄 You are allowed to update an item with its current price or current stock.
+It is interpreted as you no longer want
+> to update any fields of the item. <br>
 > 📄 When in doubt, do follow the prompts shown on the command terminal. <br>

 #### 2.2.7.
 Find items: `items find`